George Birnbaum: Career

-In 2022, Birnbaum founded Oracle Advisory Group to continue his work advising politicians, political parties, corporations and high net worth individuals.

 In 2023, the BBC called George Birnbaum “One of the most influential people in the world you never head of”.

-After the October 7 massacre conducted by Hamas in Israel, Birnbaum's expertise was sought out to comment on the events and likely actions of the Israeli government by numerous news outlets worldwide.
+After the October 7 attacks conducted by Hamas in Israel, Birnbaum's expertise was sought out to comment on the events and likely actions of the Israeli government by numerous news outlets worldwide.

-Some the campaigns Oracle Advisory Group worked on recently included the 2024 Azerbaijan Presidential Elections and the Indonesian Presidential Elections.
+Some the campaigns Oracle Advisory Group worked on recently included the 2024 Azerbaijan Presidential Elections.